 These quinoa muffins are perfect to make for picnics or to put on salads.
 They can be prepared in advanced and even stored in the freezer for later use.
 Muffins are also a great way to hide vegetables for those less willing to indulge in whole veggies.

 Quinoa is known for being a good plant based protein source.
 It is known to contain all nine essential amino acids necessary for good health.
 Amino acids support strong muscles, keep our immune system in tip-top shape and have a big contribution towards keeping our bodies healthy (Source).

 Despite being listed as a gluten free protein source, quinoa is still considered a grain and sources are somewhat contradictory.
-I thus suggest you to try it and see the effects it has on your body.
+I thus suggest you try it and see the effects it has on your body.
 In fact, unlike other grains, I find I do tolerate it if taken moderately.
-In any case it is always better than having couscous, rice or pasta :)
+In any case, it is always better than having couscous, rice or pasta :)

 Three types of Quinoa

 3 types of quinoa exist and all provide the same nutritional values and cook for roughly the same time.
 There is white, red or black quinoa and the choice is up to your preference.
 Red and black quinoa can be more crunchy and take slightly longer to cook.